ScionFL: Efficient and Robust Secure Quantized Aggregation: Abstract

 \section{Abstract}

-Privacy concerns in federated learning~(FL) are commonly addressed with secure aggregation schemes that prevent a central party from observing plaintext client updates.
-However, most such schemes neglect orthogonal~FL research that aims at reducing communication between clients and the aggregator and is instrumental in facilitating cross-device~FL with thousands and even millions of~(mobile) participants.
-In particular, quantization techniques can typically reduce client-server communication by a factor of~32$\times$.
+Secure aggregation is commonly used in federated learning~(FL) to alleviate privacy concerns related to the central aggregator seeing all parameter updates in the clear.
+Unfortunately, most existing secure aggregation schemes ignore two critical orthogonal research directions that aim to~(i) significantly reduce client-server communication and~(ii)~mitigate the impact of malicious clients.
+However, both of these additional properties are essential to facilitate cross-device~FL with thousands or even millions of~(mobile) participants.

-In this paper, we unite both research directions by introducing an efficient secure aggregation framework based on outsourced multi-party computation~(MPC) that supports any linear quantization scheme.
-Specifically, we design a novel approximate version of an~MPC-based secure aggregation protocol with support for multiple stochastic quantization schemes, including ones that utilize the randomized~Hadamard transform and~Kashin's representation.
-In our empirical performance evaluation, we show that with no additional overhead for clients and moderate inter-server communication, we achieve similar training accuracy as insecure schemes for standard~FL benchmarks.
+In this paper, we unite both research directions by introducing~\FLname, the first secure aggregation framework for~FL that operates~\emph{efficiently} on quantized inputs and simultaneously provides robustness against malicious clients.
+Our framework leverages~(novel) multi-party computation~(MPC) techniques and supports multiple linear~(1-bit) quantization schemes, including ones that utilize the randomized~Hadamard transform and~Kashin's representation.

-Beyond this, we present an efficient extension to our secure quantized aggregation framework that effectively defends against state-of-the-art untargeted poisoning attacks.
+Our theoretical results are supported by extensive evaluations.
+We show that with~\emph{no overhead for clients} and moderate overhead for the server compared to transferring and processing quantized updates in plaintext, we obtain comparable accuracy for standard~FL benchmarks.
+Moreover, we demonstrate the robustness of our framework against state-of-the-art poisoning attacks.